From our “Ask a Question” Mailbag: What is the Angel of Death Tax Loophole?

 Fair Market Value ($1,200,000) – Stepped Up Basis ($1,200,000) = Taxable Gain ($0)

-If you are concerned about your untaxed capital gains and the most effective ways to transfer wealth to your heirs, contact our experienced New Jersey, Pennsylvania, New York, Florida and Minnesota Estate Planning Attorneys for a free consultation.
+If you are concerned about your untaxed capital gains and the most effective ways to transfer wealth to your heirs, contact our experienced New Jersey, Pennsylvania, New York, Florida Estate Planning Attorneys for a free consultation.

 More Planning Questions?